Banks Assist Fraudsters to Open Bank Accounts and Launder the Proceeds of Crime.

-Let me begin by describing a situation involving a ‘work colleague.’
+Allow me to assist by describing a situation involving a former ‘work colleague.’
 ‘Vasile’ is Romanian and has been in the UK for about five years.
-He speaks almost perfect English - unless he chooses not to (usually when he is stopped by the Old Bill!) and is incredibly well organised.
+He speaks almost perfect English - unless he chooses not to (usually when he is stopped by the Old Bill) and is incredibly well organised.
 He is methodical and scrupulously tidy – think Hannibal Lecter but without the table manners.
 He is best described as the CEO of a small business created to launder cash from drugs or human trafficking through mainstream bank accounts.
 His team opens the bank accounts for him using either forged or genuine documents in someone else’s name.
 The police call these documents FOGs (Fraudulently Obtained Genuine documents).

 As a good businessman, Vasile is keen to offset operational costs so he uses this passport as frequently as possible.
 In the trade we call it ‘spanking’.
 Similarly, he uses FOGs as much as possible so the team can relax; safe in the knowledge that they are using genuine documents that will pass the strictest scrutiny.
 Forged utility bills (you decide on the utility provider and the address) can be bought for £25 after a quick search on the Internet.
 The providers offer a discount for bulk orders and Vasile is a regular customer.

-Typically the team goes to a large town in a minibus or in people carriers, and move en-masse to a cafe where they nurse a latte for three hours or so.
+Typically the team goes to a large town in a minibus or in people carriers, and moves en-masse to a cafe where, to the annoyance of the owner, they nurse a latte for three hours or so.
 The minder takes out two or three people at a time, and they hit the high street banks.
-They know the banks’ processes and procedures and they know that bank staff pay scant attention (often none at all) to the identity documents produced to open accounts.
+They know the banks’ processes and procedures and they know that bank staff pay scant attention (if any at all) to the identity documents produced to open accounts.
 (I shall expand in a future post on the ease with which people obtain forged documents or FOGs - without going anywhere near the scary ‘dark web’)